-The full moon of March, called the Worm Moon, occurs March 9 at 1:48 p.m.
-EDT (1748 GMT).
-It will be the first "supermoon" of 2020.
+The full moon of May, also called the Flower Moon, arrives on Thursday (May 7).
+It will be the third and final "supermoon" of 2020.

 The Eta Aquarid meteor shower from late April to mid-May offers a long stretch of spectacular 'shooting stars' that even a casual observer can spot in the night sky.

 The Eta Aquarid meteor shower peaks overnight tonight (May 4), with the best views arriving before dawn on Tuesday (May 5).

 Around the planet, a loosely knit but closely woven band of amateurs monitor the whereabouts of satellites — be they secretive spacecraft, rocket stages, orbital debris or lost space probes.

 There will be two solar eclipses in 2020: an annular, or "ring of fire" eclipse on June 21 and a total eclipse on Dec.
 14. Here's everything you need to know about this year's solar eclipses.

 Venus, the most brilliant planet in the night sky, will be shining at its brightest tonight (April 28).

 The huge "potentially hazardous" asteroid 1998 OR2, which will safely fly by Earth on April 29, appears to have brought its own face mask for its close encounter with our pandemic-ridden planet.

 If you're looking to go on a virtual adventure, look no further than these astrophotographers' fave sites.